 He didn't let up, just kept talking, explaining how force and mass and energy and other things could make a grown woman fall fast asleep.

-She moaned, shifted a little to get more comfortable.
+She moaned and shifted a little to get more comfortable.

 And then she was gone.